Global Bandits: Abstract

 \section{Abstract}

-Standard multi-armed bandits model decision problems in which the consequences of each action choice are unknown and independent of each other.
-But in a wide variety of decision problems -- from drug dosage to dynamic pricing -- the consequences (rewards) of different actions are correlated, so that selecting one action provides information about the consequences (rewards) of other actions as well.
-We propose and analyze a class of models of such decision problems; we call this class of models {\em global bandits}.
-When rewards across actions (arms) are sufficiently correlated we construct a greedy policy that achieves {\em bounded regret}, with a bound that depends on the true parameters of the problem.
-In the special case in which rewards of all arms are deterministic functions of a single unknown parameter, we construct a (more sophisticated) greedy policy that achieves {\em bounded regret}, with a bound that depends on the single true parameter of the problem.
-For this special case we also obtain a bound on regret that is {\em independent of the true parameter}; this bound is sub-linear, with an exponent that depends on the informativeness of the arms (which measures the strength of correlation between arm rewards). \comment{In addition, we show that the algorithm {\em learns the optimal arm in finite time}. }
+Multi-armed bandits (MAB) model sequential decision making problems, in which a learner sequentially chooses arms with unknown reward distributions in order to maximize its cumulative reward.
+Most of the prior work on MAB assumes that the reward distributions of each arm are independent.
+But in a wide variety of decision problems -- from drug dosage to dynamic pricing -- the expected rewards of different arms are correlated, so that selecting one arm provides information about the expected rewards of other arms as well.
+We propose and analyze a class of models of such decision problems, which we call {\em global bandits}.
+In the case in which rewards of all arms are deterministic functions of a single unknown parameter, we construct a greedy policy that achieves {\em bounded regret}, with a bound that depends on the single true parameter of the problem.
+Hence, this policy selects suboptimal arms only finitely many times with probability one.
+For this case we also obtain a bound on regret that is {\em independent of the true parameter}; this bound is sub-linear, with an exponent that depends on the informativeness of the arms.
+We also propose a variant of the greedy policy that achieves $\tilde{\mathcal{O}}(\sqrt{T})$ worst-case and $\mathcal{O}(1)$ parameter dependent regret.
+Finally, we perform experiments on dynamic pricing and show that the proposed algorithms achieve significant gains with respect to the well-known benchmarks.